riptidewave93/Openwrt-MR12-MR16/README.md

 Openwrt-MR12
 ============

-Bringup Repo for the Cisco Meraki MR12 on the latest OpenWRT Nightlies
+Bringup Repo for the Cisco Meraki MR12 on the latest OpenWRT Nightlies.
+At this point, I would consider this as stable as it can get until someone with more experience comes along to fix the 2nd NIC.
+I will continue to do random revision updates to this repo as long as it keeps me entertained.

 About
 -----
-Based on OpenWRT CHAOS CALMER r43347.
+Based on OpenWRT CHAOS CALMER r43857.
 May or may not work on newer revisions.

 Building
 --------